PCS Move

 Field notes

 The Personally Procured Move (PPM) — historically called DITY — is the member-managed alternative to a government Household Goods (HHG) move under JTR paragraph 051502.
 The member arranges and pays for the move, then submits a settlement claim to receive a percentage of the Government Constructed Cost (GCC).
-Through 30 September 2025 the reimbursement rate was 130% of GCC under temporary authority MAP 42-25(R) intended to boost military-family moving capacity during the post-COVID household-goods carrier shortage.
-On 1 October 2025 that authority sunset and the reimbursement rate returned to the statutory 100% of GCC under 37 U.S.C. § 452.
+For moves commencing May 15 through September 30, 2025, temporary authority MAP 42-25(R) paid the allowance at 130% of Global Household Goods Contract (GHC) rates (JTR par.
+051502-C-1).
+That authority expired, and moves commencing after 30 September 2025 are paid at 100% of the Government's constructed “Best Value” cost (JTR par.
+051502-C-2).
 PPM math for CY2026 uses the 100% rate.

 Weight tickets are non-negotiable.
-DFAS PPM guidance requires certified empty-weight and certified full-weight tickets from a state-certified scale (CAT Scale truck-stop network is the most common).
+The claim requires certified empty-weight and certified full-weight tickets from a certified scale — truck-stop CAT scales, public weigh masters, and installation scales all qualify (DTR 4500.9-R, Part IV, Chapter 411).
 Both weights must be of the same vehicle.
 The difference between full and empty is the net weight that earns the PPM payment.
 The member's authorized weight allowance (per JTR Table 5-37 — see also the Weight Allowance reference page) caps the payable weight.
 Over-weight is paid at 0% — the GCC math stops at the authorized allowance.

 About this entitlement